sunil-gumatimath/py/03-strings/README.md

 # 03 - Python Strings

 This module demonstrates how to work with strings in Python using the `strings.py` script.
-It is intended for beginners who want to understand string creation, manipulation, and common built-in methods.
+It is intended for beginners who want to understand string creation, manipulation, and the most common built-in methods by inspecting printed examples.

 ## Concepts Covered

-- Single-line strings
+- Single-line strings and their lengths
-- Multi-line strings using triple quotes
+- Multi-line strings using both triple single and double quotes
-- Printing and measuring length with `len()`
+- Concatenating strings with `+` and measuring the length of results
-- String concatenation using `+`
 - Unpacking characters into variables
-- Indexing and negative indexing
+- Indexing from the start and end (negative indexing)
-- Slicing strings
+- Slicing substrings, including step slicing (`language[0:6:2]`)
 - Escape sequences:
   - `\n` (newline)
   - `\t` (tab)
   - `\\` (backslash)
   - `\"` (double quote)
-- Common string methods:
+- String methods illustrated in the script:
   - `capitalize()`
   - `count()`
   - `endswith()`
   - `find()`
   - `format()`
-  - `index()`
   - `join()`
-  - `strip()`
+  - `strip()` with custom characters
   - `replace()`
   - `split()`
   - `title()`